truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 ## Adding OpenStack Swift Cloud Credentials
 OpenStack Swift authentication credentials change based on selections made in **AuthVersion**.
-All options use the user name, API key or password and authentication URL, and can use the optional endpoint settings.
+All options use the user name, API key or password, and authentication URL, and can use the optional endpoint settings.
 For more information on OpenStack Swift settings, see [rclone documentation](https://rclone.org/swift/#standard-options).

 Open the **Cloud Credentials** screen, select **OpenStack Swift Cloud** in **Provider**, enter a name for the credential and then: